Scottish Water discharged sewage on over 500 occasions in one year into a Lothian river where people swim and fish.

 Details for the East Calder WWTW show there were a significant number of releases of sewage into the River Almond in 2018 as well as 2019.
 Over those two years, there were a total of 113 overflows via CSOs from East Calder alone.

-The FOIs on sewage overflows were obtained by Lee Haywood, a member of the River Almond Action Group, a campaign group in West Lothian.
+The FOIs on sewer overflows were obtained by Forth Rivers Trust and cross-checked by the River Almond Action Group, a campaign group in West Lothian.

 Haywood said: “Combined sewage (largely untreated sewage, plus rain water) is being regularly overflowed into our river, during and following moderate to heavy rainfalls.
 Scottish Water, SEPA, and the wastewater treatment plant operators Veolia need to act and at least let the public know why and when sewage is being discharged into the river.